You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Replace mysession with your preferred name.
 Named sessions help organize multiple projects.

-To completely exit tmux when you’re done, type exit in the last pane or window (or press Ctrl-d).
-When the last window closes, the session ends.
+To exit tmux, type exit in the last pane or window (or press Ctrl-d).
+The session ends when the last window closes.

 Understanding Tmux Basics

-Now that you’ve started your first tmux session, let’s look at how tmux keybindings work.
+Now that you’ve started your first tmux session, learn how keybindings work.

-Think of Ctrl-b as a modifier that tells tmux, “the next key is a tmux command.”
+Think of Ctrl-b as telling tmux, “the next key is a tmux command.”

-You can think of tmux’s structure like this: one server manages multiple sessions; each session can have multiple windows; each window can have multiple panes.
+tmux’s structure works like this: one server manages multiple sessions; each session holds multiple windows; each window holds multiple panes.

 Essential Session Commands